Beginner's FAQ's (Frequently Asked Questions)

 After some time, and a major software update, it all works better now, since the old side was cobbled together from a number of different softwares "knit" together.
 The site owner used to keep it glued together, but it basically fell apart.
 In late 2016, for all members with first names starting with "T" and above, all pictures/files were LOST.
 Almost a year later still no help.
 A forum that is not backed up?

 Over time, the site started working smoothly, the lost files and functionality mostly forgotten.
-Like LSC, the Aristo squad had penetrated the moderator group pretty well, and for quite a while "name calling" was allowed and anti-Aristo sentiment was not tolerated, but anti-USA trains or anti-Bachmann or anti-Accucraft was tolerated.
+Early on, like LSC, the Aristo squad had penetrated the moderator group pretty well, and for quite a while "name calling" was allowed and anti-Aristo sentiment was not tolerated, but anti-USA trains or anti-Bachmann or anti-Accucraft was tolerated.
 Like LSC, this stronghold has evaporated, the Kool-aiders scurrying away to dark crevices since their "gods" have been shown to be ordinary people.

 There's still some jerks there, but it has settled down.
-The increasing idiocy on LSC has moved the balance back to MLS.
+The increasing "barnyard" idiocy on LSC has moved the balance back to MLS.

-Large Scale Central (LSC): http://www.largescalecentral.com/
+Large Scale Central (LSC):http://www.largescalecentral.com/

 In 2019 the software is getting long in the tooth, and the owner says he wants to change, but nothing has happened.
 Picture posting and video posting is problematic, the owner enabled https:// so that passwords were not compromised, but you can still post pictures in http:// and then you get threads where some pictures do/do not show depending, so it's really worse.

 This is the forum associated with the Garden Railways magazine from Kalmbach.
 The magazine went away in 2020, and this forum has hardly any traffic.
 There are other Kalmbach forums, but the garden railway one is pretty much withering on the vine as the really good modeler Tom Trigg passed away in 2018.
+Nice people, just not enough of them.

-No real large scale forums, the one you would look at ia HO and larger, and clearly G scale is a very small part.
+No real large scale forums, the one you would look at is HO and larger, and clearly G scale is a very small part.
 The DCC forum is good though, and virtually all the DCC stuff is scale independent.

 Lost of posters, definitely a "clique" where new people have to pass trial by fire.
 There is a G scale forum, and a DCC forum.
 Worth checking in on a regular basis.